Q. Is there tax on Girl Scout Cookies?

 Q. What does the Troop Cookie Manager (TCM) sign at the cookie depot (this is the location where TCMs pick up the group’s initial cookie order) to indicate they received the cookies?

 A. The TCM signs the Service Unit Cookie Managers NS-1, Service Unit Cookie Manager Order Form.
 In turn, the Service Unit Cookie Manager signs the TCMs T1-A.

 Q. Since the Service Unit Cookie Manager is financially responsible for cookies until TCMs pick up the cookies, is there a disaster allowance for fire or flood?

 A. No, Girl Scouts of Central Maryland is also financially responsible for all cookies received.
 Most locations will require that you obtain a Certificate of Insurance to release them from any responsibility in the event of a disaster.
 Check with your own insurance company to see if they indeed will cover such incidents.
-IF something should occur, contact Pattie Dash, Vice President of External Affairs, at 410.358.9711, ext.
+IF something should occur, contact Pattie Dash, Chief Development Officer, at 410.358.9711, ext.
 232 or email email@example.com immediately for assistance and direction.

 Q. If the TCM does not deposit all of the money does the group ever see the group profit?